JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/03-Free/03-From-Free-to-Run/02-From-Coproduct-to-VariantF/Readme.md

 ## Final Result

-The following files of code are an adapted version of a gist that was sent to me on the Slack channel.
+The following files of code are an adapted version of a gist that was sent to me in PureScript's chatroom.
 The link to the gist will appear after the next few files of code.

 The following files can be run using this command below:
 ```